sara-nl/clouddocs/bootcamp-20170615/index.markdown

 * [Presentation](#presentations)

 ## <a name="general"></a>General Information
 This session is part of the Compute Track programme of the third [SURF Research Bootcamp](https://surfresearchbootcamp.nl/).
-Here is the agenda for the session:
+Here is the agenda for the HPC Cloud session:

 > Date: 15-06-2017
 > Location: Eindhoven University of Technology